XikunZhang/knoweng_dev_tools/README.md

-# keg_test_tools
-accumulated testing tools for development of KnowEnG pipelines
+# python programmers test and development tools for KnowEnG